 How to Apply

-Please read our terms and conditions carefully and then apply at https://www.permaculture.co.uk/permaculture-prize-2018-application
+This prize is now CLOSED.
+Please read our terms and conditions carefully at https://www.permaculture.co.uk/permaculture-prize-2018-application

 Youth in Permaculture Prize